Cheap Car Insurance in 2026: How to Find Affordable Coverage

 Young and New Drivers

 Drivers under 25 pay some of the highest rates of any age group.
-For 16-year-olds on a family plan, full coverage averages approximately $664/month, while an 18-year-old purchasing their own standalone policy averages around $582–$599/month — nearly five times the national adult average.
-Adding a teen or young adult to a parent's existing policy cuts costs sharply compared to purchasing separate coverage, often saving $2,304/year for a 16-year-old.
+According to 2026 data, a 16-year-old on a parent's full coverage policy averages approximately $359/month, while an 18-year-old purchasing a standalone policy averages around $599–$625/month.
+Adding a teen or young adult to a parent's existing policy cuts costs sharply compared to purchasing separate coverage.

 Average Monthly Full Coverage Rates by Young Driver Age